AnnoDesigner/anno-designer/README.md

 ## Summary

-This is a tool for creating building layouts for Ubisofts Anno-series.

-Currently most layouts are created either by some kind of spreadsheet (excel, google-docs, ..) or directly with image editing.
-The target of this project is to supply users with an easy method to create good-looking, consistent layouts without having to think about how to do it.
+The **Anno Designer** is a standalone windows application that can be used for creating and exporting layouts.
+It uses a drag/drop system and is intuitive and easy to use. **The Anno Designer supports the following Anno versions: 1404, 2070, 2205, 1800**.

 ## How to use

-Download the latest version from the [Releases page](https://github.com/AgmasGold/anno-designer/releases).
+**Download the latest version from the [Releases page](https://github.com/AgmasGold/anno-designer/releases)**.
 Run it, and use it to design layouts!

 ## Technology